amchii/tg-signer/README.md

 #### Run_Once
 `tg-signer run_once [chat_id] [send_text]`

-For a one-time sign-in, which can be used for crontab scheduled tasks.
+For a one-time sign-in, which can be used for crontab scheduled tasks.Before use `run_once`, you need to use `login` command to login telegram.

+when you use `login`,you can get the `chat_id` you want.

+`send_text` is send to chat_id's content,like "/sign"

+---

 Configure according to the prompts.
 The data and configuration are stored in the `.signer` directory.